iamturns/til/misc/mac/apps.md

             - Untick: Open things I push to this browser automatically
         - Notifications
             - Untick: Show notifications on my computer
+- Firefox
+    - Sign in for bookmarks
+    - Within Bookmarks, delete everything except for 'Bookmarks Toolbar > LaunchBar Index'
 - LaunchBar
     - See setup in ['machine hello' document](./machine-hello.md)
     - When you see 'Conflicting Keyboard Shortcuts';